 Meanwhile, it would also appear that American conservatives likewise need a fundamental lesson: one in cultural Darwinism.
 Conservative memes produce stable marriages and new human lives.
 But those beneficent and life-producing memes may disappear if conservative parents cede cultural victory to “those [liberals] with power and human folly on their side.”
 Conservative pro-family memes can die if those who carry them look on insouciantly as liberals capture their children and convert them into carriers of anti-family memes.

-Endorsing conservative memes makes men and women distinctively successful in transmitting their genes through stable marriage and child-rich families.
+Endorsing conservative memes makes men and women distinctively successful in transmitting their genes through stable marriage and childrich families.
 Everyone—including liberals—understands that.
 Now those who endorse conservative memes need to devise strategies that will enable them to transmit those memes to their relatively numerous children.
-They need to start frustrating infertile liberals intent on capturing other people’s children and converting them into carriers for their memes.
-Such strategies will surely require conservatives to exercise much greater care in determining the movies and other entertainment their children see, greater vigilance in selecting media outlets allowed into the home, more aggressiveness in finding educational options that reinforce rather than subvert pro-family cultural memes, and greater care in identifying and neutralizing anti-family memes that do inevitably impinge on children’s lives.
+They need to start frustrating infertile liberals intent on capturing other people’s children and converting them into carriers of their memes.
+Such strategies will surely require conservatives to manifest greater commitment to electing pro-family political leaders, to exercise much greater care in determining the movies and other entertainment their children see, to maintain greater vigilance in selecting media outlets allowed into the home, to act with more aggressiveness in finding educational options that reinforce rather than subvert pro-family cultural memes, and to demonstrate greater wisdom in identifying and neutralizing those antifamily memes that inevitably do impinge on their children’s lives.

 Richard Dawkins, The Selfish Gene (New York: Oxford University Press, 1976), 21.